-Anyone living in 2017 has probably heard about contouring and its much more subtle sister - strobing.
+Everyone has probably heard about contouring and its much more subtle sister - strobing.
 This makeup trend is here to stay for more reasons than one and it has been the favourite amongst many brides especially during the summer months.
-Here is your guide to highlighters, illuminators, brighteners and bronzers to perfect your glowing bridal look!
+Here is your guide to bridal highlighters, illuminators, brighteners, and bronzers to perfect your glowing bridal look!

 We love the Revlon Highlighting Palette.
 It is almost a dupe for our original favourite, the Bobbi Brown Shimmer Brick and way more affordable!